What is short-term life insurance?

 Term life

 Although short-term or annual renewable policies are technically considered term life insurance policies, more standard term policies offer coverage for a longer period of time.
-Term life policies typically offer relatively cheap premiums compared to permanent life insurance, as a payout is less likely to be incurred.
+Term life policies typically offer relatively cheap premiums compared to permanent life insurance, as a payout is less likely to occur before the end of the term.
 Common term lengths range from 10 to 30 years.
 This may be worth considering if you want a more affordable policy type or if you only need coverage for a set period of time, such as when your children are young or while you pay off your mortgage.

 Permanent life

 As the name suggests, permanent life insurance policies remain in effect until the policyholder dies as long as premiums are paid.
-There are different types of permanent policies, such as whole and universal life, and some of these policies come with a cash value component in the form of an investment portfolio.
+There are different types of permanent policies, such as whole and universal life, and some of these policies come with a cash value component.
 Permanent life insurance may be a good option for individuals who know they want life insurance for the rest of their lives.
 Speaking with a licensed insurance agent may help you identify which type of life insurance policy could be best for your needs.

 Frequently asked questions

-• The best life insurance policy may look different for everyone.
+The best life insurance policy may look different for everyone.
 To decide which type of life insurance policy fits you best, you may want to start by determining your life insurance needs.
-Are they short-term needs, like a car loan or mortgage, or are they long-term needs, like paying for funeral expenses?
+Are they short-term needs, to potentially help pay off a car loan or mortgage, for example, or are they long-term needs, like paying for funeral expenses?
 Life insurance premiums factor in things like your age, tobacco status, gender and health, so these factors may also help determine which life insurance policy best fits your budget and coverage needs.